AdaCompNUS/despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

   virtual ValuedAction Value(const vector<State>& particles) const = 0;
 };
  ```
 A Policy defines a policy mapping from the scenarios/history to an action, and runs this policy on the scenarios to obtain a lower bound.
-The random number streams only has finite length, and a Policy uses a ParticleLowerBound to estimate a lower bound on the scenarios when all the random numbers have been consumed.
-Listing 18 shows the interface of Policy.
-To use Policy, one needs to implement Action function shown below.
+The random number streams only has finite length, and a `Policy` uses a `ParticleLowerBound` to estimate a lower bound on the scenarios when all the random numbers have been consumed.
+Listing 18 shows the interface of `Policy`.
+To use `Policy`, one needs to implement `Action` function shown below.

 ##### Listing 18.
 Code snippet from the Policy class.
 ``` c++